Take Me to Your Heaven (song)

-The song was internationally released as a single on 21 June 1999, produced by Mikael Wendt.
+On 24 April 1999, the Swedish-language version entered radio chart Svensktoppen as number-one and spent eight consecutive weeks on the top spot, remaining on the chart until 4 September 1999.
+The English-language version was internationally released as a single on 21 June 1999, produced by Mikael Wendt.
 At the singles charts, it peaked at number 2 in Sweden, number 5 in Flemish Belgium, number 10 in Norway, number 20 in the United Kingdom, and number 23 in the Netherlands.